Lymah123/100-days-of-code/daily-journal.md

 Day 12: 06/12/24

 Today, I faced challenges while trying to setup the billing on AWS in order to have access to S3.
 The issue was due to the NG debit card I was trying to use.
 It had me stuck for a while but I was able to find my way around it.
 So, in order to get the application running.
 I read up on alternatives.
 Which I finally opted for Docker.
 So, I started with the docker setup and I was able to get the docker running.
 The next thing is to start with the Backend and frontend connection

+Day 13: 07/12/24

+Today,
+- I was troubleshooting issues related to AWS CLI configuration and environment setup.
+- I was able to setup AWS LocalStack to simulate AWS services like S3.
+-  I set up and tested the AWS CLI to interact with LocalStack's S3 emulation, including creating a bucket, uploading files, and running tests locally.